nicejade/prettier-plugin-quickapp/README.md

 ```bash
 "prettier-watch": "onchange '**/*.md' 'src/**/*.js' 'src/**/*.ux' -- prettier --write {{changed}}"
 ```
-`Prettier` ships with a handful of customizable format options, usable in both the CLI and API.
-You can configure it yourself in package.json according to your own habits.
-Specific options and instructions can be found in [Options | Prettier] (https://prettier.io/docs/en/options.html).
+`Prettier` ships with a handful of customizable format options, usable in both the `CLI` and `API`.
+You can configure it yourself in *package.json* according to your own habits.
+Specific options and instructions can be found in [Options | Prettier](https://prettier.io/docs/en/options.html).

 ```json
 "prettier": {